hpp-io/hpp-portal/README.md

 # HPP Portal

-Interact with the HPP Layer2 network — from bridging assets to participating in governance.
+Interact with the HPP Mainnet network — from bridging assets to participating in governance.
 Experience fast, secure, and cost-effective transactions on our cutting-edge blockchain infrastructure.

 ## Features

-- **Asset Bridging**: Transfer tokens between Ethereum and HPP Layer2 with minimal fees
+- **Asset Bridging**: Transfer tokens between Ethereum and HPP Mainnet with minimal fees
 - **Governance Participation**: Vote on proposals and shape the future of the HPP network
 - **Token Migration**: Seamless migration from AERGO to HPP tokens